thesuneet7/Hilabs/README.md

 ---

-## Step 4: How to Build and Run the Docker Container
+## Step 4: How to Build and Run the Docker Container (Optional - Recommended to run the program through venv manually)

 1. **Create** `requirements.txt` and `Dockerfile` in your project directory.
 2. **Build** the Docker image from the terminal in your project directory: